The Best “Best Sellers”: 22 Popular Books to Learn English From

 3. “Three” by Ted Dekker

 What this book is about: Imagine that you’re driving your car when a phone rings.
-The person on the line says you have three minutes to confess your sin to the world, or your car will explode.
+The person says you have three minutes to confess your sin or your car will explode.
 What do you do?
 In this book, Kevin Parson is chased by a killer for something he’s not sure he did.
 Follow the thrilling ride.

 The English in this book: The writing in this book is about as easy as Patterson’s writing, but the story might be a little more difficult to follow.